-- reviewing and making recommendations to the Board with respect to ARR's compensation policies and practices; - reviewing and approving compensation of the Board members and Committee chairs, including the determination of the number of equity-based incentive awards to be granted; - identifying and recommending individuals qualified to become members of the Board; - overseeing and approving awards under the LTIP;
+reviewing and making recommendations to the Board with respect to ARR's compensation policies and practices;

-- reviewing and approving corporate and individual performance goals for senior executive officers; and - assessing the achievement of corporate and individual performance goals by senior executive officers.
+- reviewing and approving compensation of the Board members and Committee chairs, including the determination of the number of equity-based incentive awards to be granted; - identifying and recommending individuals qualified to become members of the Board; - overseeing and approving awards under the LTIP; - reviewing and approving corporate and individual performance goals for senior executive officers; and - assessing the achievement of corporate and individual performance goals by senior executive officers.

 The mandate of the Committee grants it sole authority to retain and terminate legal or other advisors to the Committee, including compensation consultants, as well as sole authority to approve the advisor's fees and other retention terms.
 The Compensation Committee's mandate also requires the Committee to evaluate the functioning of the Committee on an annual basis.
-In 2022, no meetings were held because there were numerous meetings held in 2021 when director compensation was first being determined, and executive compensation at ARR is under the structure of the management services agreement between ARR and Altius Minerals.

-We believe our Compensation and Nominating Committee members have the knowledge and experience required to perform their duties effectively and make compensation decisions in the best interests of the Company and its shareholders.
+In 2023, no meetings of the Compensation and Nominating Committee were held, because director compensation had been reviewed and agreed in 2021 and no changes were proposed.
+The compensation to ARR management is under the Management Services Agreement and does not include any equity compensation awards.
+As a result, meetings of the Compensation and Nominating Committee are held when changes to the Board are expected or when a review of director compensation is performed.
+The Company believes that the Compensation and Nominating Committee members have the knowledge and experience required to perform their duties effectively and make compensation decisions in the best interests of the Company and its shareholders.
 The table below lists the current members of the Compensation and Nominating Committee as well as their relevant executive compensation experience:

-Committee Member Relevant Executive Compensation Experience Anna El-Erian Capital markets and legal background, as well as experience as a Compensation Committee member at Sabina Gold and Silver Karen Clarke- Whistler Senior executive at management consultancy directly involved in compensation planning of Principal consultants.
+Committee Member Relevant Executive Compensation Experience Anna El-Erian Capital markets and legal background, as well as experience as a Compensation Committee member on other Boards Karen Clarke-Whistler Formerly a principal consultant directly involved in compensation planning of Principal consultants.
 Member of HR and Compensation Committee at Enerplus Earl Ludlow Former executive management at Fortis Inc., one of the leading gas and electricity utilities, and directly involved in setting salaries and incentive compensation for Fortis subsidiaries